m3dwards/longmynd.org/content/safety/equipment.md

       by AustriAlpin for further
       information. [](http://downloads.austrialpin.at/Safety_notice_2016_EN.pdf)
     title: AustrialAlpin Cobra harness buckle
+  - title: Reserve parachute repacking
+    description: >-
+      General advice is to repack parachutes far more frequently than most people do.
+6 Months seems to be a general rule of good practice.
+The reasons for this are because modern synthetic materials tend to build a 'memory', so when you deploy it will take longer to come away from the folds and be slower to open.
+This can also be caused by a static build up.
+When a reserve is in it's inner container, it is compressed, and that can only get worse as time goes by, even if you don't sit on it whilst waiting on the hill, which is a very big NO for doing that anyway.
+Moisture build up needs to be released and the best way to do that which is advised by all manufacturers is to open and leave indoors in dry conditions for a day or so before repacking.

+      Maybe next time you do a repack at home or go to a club repack, you should test deploy your reserve beforehand and then leave it to air at home  - then put it loose in a spare rucksack or bin bag to carry it to the repacking session along with your harness.
 ---

 Here are some things you should watch out for on your equipment